Restoring Great Rivers: Amazing Work in Maine and Around the World

-The February edition of Portland’s Sustainability Series will feature conservation scientist for The Nature Conservancy in Maine and founding member of the World Fish Migration Foundation, Joshua Royte.
-His presentation, Restoring Great Rivers: Amazing Work in Maine and Around the World, will take place in the Rines Auditorium at 5:30pm on Wednesday, February 27, 2019.
+The February edition of Portland’s Sustainability Series will feature conservation scientist for The Nature Conservancy in Maine, Molly Payne Wynne.
+Her presentation, Restoring Great Rivers: Amazing Work in Maine and Around the World, will take place in the Rines Auditorium at 5:30pm on Wednesday, February 27, 2019.

 Maine’s rivers are experiencing an incredible comeback.
 In 2009, only 2,331 sea-run fish were counted migrating up the Penobscot River and its tributaries.
 Thanks to a remarkable project to remove barriers and reconnect spawning habitat to the sea, in the spring of 2018, the count had exploded to 2.8 million fish!

 Sadly, in many places throughout the world where people depend on river fisheries to provide food, threats to migrating fish and their spawning habitat are increasing.
 But a global effort is underway to connect people to their rivers and the natural phenomenon of mass fish migrations—World Fish Migration Day.